Lautenschlager-id/expaghetti/README.md

 It currently works on any Lua 5.x version, and is intended to be released with this support.

-Please read [SYNTAX](SYNTAX.md) to learn more about the syntax used in expaghetti.
+Please read the [Wiki](https://github.com/Lautenschlager-id/expaghetti/wiki) to learn more about the syntax used in expaghetti.

 And last, but not less important,
 <p align="center"><i>"Premature optimization is the root of all evil."</i></p>